votingworks/vxsuite/libs/grout/README.md

 await apiClient.getPersonByName({ nam: 'Bob' }); // => TS error: Argument of type '{ nam: string; }' is not assignable to parameter of type '{ name: string; }'. await apiClient.updatePersonAge({ name: 'Bob', age: '1' }); // => TS error: Argument of type '{ name: 'Bob'; age: '1'; }' is not assignable to parameter of type '{ name: string; age: number; }'.

+// Since we used the Result type to handle a known error case, we should
+// explicitly check for errors.
+This is a strongly recommended pattern to help
-// Since we used the Result type, known error cases must be handled explicitly. const updateResult = await apiClient.updatePersonAge({ name: 'Bob', age: -1 });
+// us avoid forgetting to handle known errors. const updateResult = await apiClient.updatePersonAge({ name: 'Bob', age: -1 });
 if (updateResult.isErr()) {
   console.error(updateResult.error.message); // => 'Age must be at least 1.'